Cap-go/website/content/blog/self-hosted-live-updates.md

 https://abc.com/app/updates/abc123.zip
 ```

-The organization’s API returns the Live Update bundle from the location, and the app applies the live update.
+The organization’s API returns the Live Update bundle from the location, and the app decrypt the zip and applies the live update.
 Voilà!

 ## Get started